-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on June 9, 2022 at 9:00 AM PT:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.

-The Notice & Proxy Statement and Form 10-K are available at www.proxyvote.com
+EKSO BIONICS HOLDINGS, INC. Annual Meeting of Stockholders

-EKSO BIONICS HOLDINGS, INC. Annual Meeting of Stockholders June 9, 2022 9:00 AM PT This proxy is solicited by the Board of Directors
+June 8, 2023 9:00 AM PT This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Steven Sherman and Scott Davis, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of EKSO BIONICS HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Pacific Time on June 9, 2022 and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Scott G. Davis and Jerome Wong, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of EKSO BIONICS HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Pacific Time on June 8, 2023 and any adjournment or postponement thereof.